SWI-Prolog/packages-jpl/docs/JavaApiOverview.md

 * If False, lists will be represented in infix notation with the list pair functor `[|]`, e.g.,  `[|](1, [|](2, [|](3, '[]')))` for list `[1, 2, 3]`.

+### Java objects

+From JPL 7.4,  Java's objects are not represented with Compound terms anymore, but with Blobs ([see here](https://jpl7.org/ReleaseNotes740)).

+A JVM object is either a `Compound`, `Atom`, or `JRef`:

+* Java `null` is represented as a  Compound term `@(null)` and a constant `JPL.JNULL` is defined for that structure.
+* Java Strings are represented in Prolog by text atoms, so they should be treated as `Atom` instances.
+* Any other JVM objects is a `JRef` term which stores the object in question.

+The important thing is that all three cases can be passed to Prolog, so Prolog can have access to the reference to the JVM object.

+To **create a JPL terms for JVM object**:

+* `JPL.newJRef(object)` yields `JPL.JNULL` (if the object is `null`) or a `JRef` (if the object is not `null` or a String).
+* `JRef(object)` constructor.

+To **retrive the actual JVM object** encoded in a JPL term, we can use `Term.object()`:

+ 1. If it is indeed a term `JPL.JNULL`, then Java `null` is returned.
+ 2. If it is a reference to a JVM non-null object, that is the term is an instnce of `JRef` , then the actual object being represented is returned.
+ 3. Otherwise, the term does not represent an object and an eception is given.

+ If you don't know what this all means, don't worry: it only affects those writing hybrid Java+Prolog programs which call each other nestedly.

+To check if a term is a JVM `null`, we can use `Term.isNull()`, which succeeds only if it is equal to the Compound `@(null)` term represented by `JPL.JNULL`.

 ## Creating queries